hunvreus/jekyllplus/README.md

 Obviously, replace `'org/repo/branch'` with your repo and branch information (I'm working on automating this).

+**Once the widget is added to your site, visit any page with the `jekyllplus` parameter set to true to display it (e.g. `https://example.com?jekyllplus=true`)**.
+To hide it, simple do the reverse: `https://example.com?jekyllplus=false`.

 You can also point at your own client url for the JS and CSS files.
 For example, if working with your local dev version:

 ```